 When a person comes through my door for the first time I feel like a detective, poised to use every strategy at my disposal to get to the root of the problem they are experiencing.
 Usually they have some pain, and often they have had pain for some time; often the pain is the only part of the problem they have clearly identified.
 When a person is seeking what Feldenkrais has to offer, they usually suspect there is a bigger picture to be revealed.

 I begin by asking questions, as any detective should; where; what exactly; how long for; how often; sleep patterns; what brings relief, and what exacerbates?
-And of course at the same time I am observing the way this person moves and behaves––this is particularly important as I already know that the solution is going to involve a change in the way they perform everyday actions.
-This is not a cavalier assumption––if you are already moving and acting in an ideal way, why on earth would you develop a problem that has become so intractable?
+And of course at the same time I am observing the way this person moves and behaves – this is particularly important as I already know that the solution is going to involve a change in the way they perform everyday actions.
+I am not making a cavalier assumption – if you are already moving and acting in an ideal way, why on earth would you develop such an intractable problem?

 Gathering the evidence…